lucianoperezt/BrastlewarkGame/README.md

 Developed in swift 3 with Xcode 9.2.

-It uses the follow pods:
+It uses the following pods:

-  'SwiftyJSON' version 4.0.0
+  `SwiftyJSON' version 4.0.0`
-  'Alamofire' version  4.6.0
+  `Alamofire' version  4.6.0`

 ## Use
 To run the project, clone it, and run the following command: